yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 ### 1.8 Measurement: Noise & Estimate
 Recall that the Kalman Filter will combine measurements from a **noisy sensor** and the **prediction of a flawed model** to get a more accurate estimate of the system state than either one independently.
-What we have done since now is building a mathematical model in order to predict the next state of our system.
+What we have done since then is build a mathematical model in order to predict the next state of our system.
 What we will do now, is take readings from our sensor in order to get a ```measurement estimate```.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/227795993-e89ba02b-17eb-4c05-95d2-46638e337fbe.png" width="460" height="140"/>
 </p>

 When we buy a sensor, the manufacturer tells us about the ```precision``` of the module.
 Precision is how close all the sensor readings are grouped to each other.
-When we need to measure distance using a laser for example, we cannot expect to get the same reading everytime we take a measurement with our sensor.
+When we need to measure distance using a laser for example, we cannot expect to get the same reading every time we take a measurement with our sensor.
 There will be some small variations and this is due to ```random noise``` in the sensor.

 One important factor is that the scale of readings from our sensor may not be of the same scale as the states we are measuring.
 Hence, we’ll model the sensors with a matrix, ![CodeCogsEqn (26)](https://user-images.githubusercontent.com/59663734/227796992-96f8438a-2f93-42c1-824c-3c14ecd6bf8c.png).
 We can use this matrix to formulate a distribution of what our ```predicted measurement``` would be using the **next best estimate** + its **uncertainty** of our **prediction model**: